 Q. Are these for retirement or vacation or …?

 A. YES!
-Alazan is perfect for extended vacations, retirement, or even as a rental property.
-Because we place a high emphasis on community, we hope that owners will choose to spend time at Alazan and become involved in our Homeowners Association and community activities.
+Alazan is perfect for extended vacations, a second home, or full-time living.
+Because we place a high emphasis on community, we hope owners will choose to spend time at Alazan and become involved in our Homeowners Association and community activities.

-The Alazan Project Managers offer a full suite of concierge services to support home rentals.
+The Alazan Property Managers offer a full suite of concierge services to support home rentals.
 In the future, Alazan would like to be able to host group retreats.

 Q. Does anyone live at Alazan full time?